Bill_Ingersoll, The Journeyman Scrivener

 Can you survive Giri Minor?

 Image source: tomswallpapers.com.

 It's been four years since you were rescued from Giri Minor, and because of your heroic actions you have been commissioned as an officer in the Astral Navy.
 Your first assignment as a newly-promoted lieutenant aboard the Starship Orion: search for the noted xenoanthropologist Dr. Lori Munro and her husband Ander Dyo, who have gone missing on the planet Folvan.
 As you explore the so-called "Grass Planet," known for its expansive prairie environment and bronze-age civilization, you will find that not all is as it seems.

 This is a story told in the classical "gamebook" format.
 This means that it is more narrative-driven and less of a game, with many unique storypaths resulting from the choices you make.
-This story is significantly longer than many of the popular printed books in this genre.

 - 5 people assigned to your expedition